Voiced velar approximant

 This consonant is absent from English, but may be approximated by making but with the tongue body lowered or but with the lips apart.
-The voiced velar approximant can in many cases be considered the semivocalic counterpart of the close back unrounded vowel /[ɯ]/. and with the non-syllabic diacritic are used in different transcription systems to represent the same sound.
+The voiced velar approximant can in many cases be considered the semivocalic counterpart of the close back unrounded vowel /[ɯ]/. and with the non-syllabic diacritic are sometimes used in different transcription systems to represent the same sound, though others make a distinction between them.

 In some languages, such as Spanish, a voiced velar approximant is an allophone of //ɡ// – see below.